Evacuations underway in Mariupol; Pelosi visits Ukraine

 Russia’s high-stakes offensive has Ukrainian forces fighting village-by-village and more civilians fleeing airstrikes and artillery shelling.

-In a Facebook post Sunday, the Main Intelligence Directorate of Ukraine’s Ministry of Defense said that in the Volchansk, Kharkiv region, tuberculosis patients were “denied medical care and kicked out into the street” as facilities were being used to treat wounded Russian troops.
-It said that four hospitals in Ukraine’s east were similarly “forced to service the needs of the Russian Federation,” claiming that Russian forces organized an impromptu ammunition depot at one facility near Zaporizhzhia, and prohibited staff from providing medical care to local residents.
+In a Facebook post Sunday, the Main Intelligence Directorate of Ukraine’s Ministry of Defense said that in Volchansk in the Kharkiv region, tuberculosis patients were “denied medical care and kicked out into the street” as facilities were seized to treat wounded Russian troops.
+It said four hospitals in Ukraine’s east were similarly “forced to service the needs of the Russian Federation,” and said Russian forces organized an ammunition depot at one facility near Zaporizhzhia, and prohibited staff from providing medical care to local residents.
 The AP could not immediately verify the accuracy of the claims.

-Getting a full picture of the unfolding battle in eastern Ukraine has been difficult because airstrikes and artillery barrages have made it extremely dangerous for reporters to move around.
+Getting a full picture of the unfolding battle in eastern Ukraine is difficult because airstrikes and artillery barrages have made it extremely dangerous for reporters to move around.
 Also, both Ukraine and Moscow-backed rebels have introduced tight restrictions on reporting from the combat zone.

-But Western military analysts have suggested the offensive in the Donbas region, which includes Mariupol, was going much slower than planned.
-So far, Russian troops and the separatists appeared to have made only minor gains in the month since Moscow said it would focus its military strength in the east.
+But Western military analysts have suggested the offensive was going much slower than planned.
+So far, Russian troops and separatists appeared to have made only minor gains in the month since Moscow said it would focus its military strength in the east.

 Hundreds of millions of dollars in military assistance has flowed into Ukraine since the war began, but Russia’s vast armories mean Ukraine will continue to require huge amounts of support.

-In the days before the war began, Western intelligence estimated Russia had positioned near the border as many as 190,000 troops; Ukraine’s standing military totals about 200,000, spread throughout the country.

 With plenty of firepower still in reserve, Russia’s offensive still could intensify and overrun the Ukrainians.
-Overall the Russian army has an estimated 900,000 active-duty personnel.
-Russia also has a much larger air force and navy.
+Overall the Russian army has an estimated 900,000 active-duty personnel, and a much larger air force and navy.

 Fisch reported from Sloviansk.
 Associated Press journalists Jon Gambrell and Yuras Karmanau in Lviv, Mstyslav Chernov in Kharkiv, Lolita C. Baldor in Washington, Trisha Thompson in Rome and AP staff around the world contributed to this report.